 This is one meeting you don’t want to miss!
 The 50th Committee has been working hard since last September to make it a special event.

-paternal lines?
+Do you know the oldest locations of your maternal and paternal lines?
 Be ready to locate them on a map.

-for these great raffle items.
-Come and help us make this
+Proceeds from the raffle will help support our speakers and other activities so please plan to buy some tickets for these great raffle items.
+Come and help us make this a great success!

 Is your ancestor research stuck and you can’t figure out key information about one of your ancestors?
 Most of us have hit a snag in our research at one point or another.
 We’d love to hear about one of your current research brick walls.
 Maybe one of our members has figured out a similar issue and can help you.